The Players Championship: All the holes in one on the par-3 17th at TPC Sawgrass

 On the scorecard, the hole plays just 137 yards.
 But depending on the conditions, which often includes swirling winds, it can be one of the most intimidating holes in all of golf… especially when the PGA Tour’s crown jewel event is on the line.

-Here’s the list of the nine aces – chronologically – with the latest coming from Ryan Moore in the first round of the 2019 Players Championship:
+Here’s the list of the 10 aces – chronologically – with the latest coming from Shane Lowry in the third round of the 2022 Players Championship:

 - Brad Fabel, 1986, Round 1